-- Submit a Merit and Endowed Scholarship Application with your application to Altamont.
+- Submit a Merit and Endowed Scholarship Application with your admission application to Altamont.

 Altamont Legacy Awards

-These awards are given to students who possess personal integrity, strong character, leadership potential and academic excellence.
-Legacy Awards are presented to qualifying students who are also children or grandchildren of alumni and alumnae of Birmingham University School, Brooke Hill, or Altamont.
+Legacy Awards are presented to qualifying students who are also children or grandchildren of alumni and alumnae of Birmingham University School, Brooke Hill or Altamont.
 These awards are given regardless of financial need.
 Recipients are also eligible for other awards as well as financial aid.